ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

       likely become slick and hazardous.
 Significant ice accumulation on power lines and tree limbs may cause widespread and long-lasting power outages.
 Expect power outages and tree damage due to the ice.
 Travel could be impossible.
-The hazardous conditions could impact the Monday morning commute.

       * ADDITIONAL DETAILS...An arctic blast will arrive Monday and last through most of the week.
 Wind chill values will drop into the